Sites

 - Geocoding

-- Texture converts the address into latitude/longitude coordinates.
+- Texture converts the address into latitude/longitude coordinates to find it in the real world

 - Site Creation/Upsert